Eastern Illinois Panthers football

 The Eastern Illinois Panthers football program is the intercollegiate American football team for Eastern Illinois University in Charleston, Illinois.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the OVC–Big South Football Association.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the Ohio Valley Conference.
 The school's first football team was fielded in 1899.
 The team plays its home games at the 10,000 seat O'Brien Field, which is named after former head coach Maynard O'Brien.
-The school's most well-known player is former quarterback Tony Romo, who is the only Eastern Illinois player to be inducted into the College Football Hall of Fame (2021) in Atlanta.
+The school's most well-known player is former quarterback Tony Romo, who is the only Eastern Illinois player to be inducted into the College Football Hall of Fame (2021).

 History

 The inaugural football team took the field only three weeks after the first students arrived on campus in 1899.